 A new face appeared in the staffroom—a blonde woman with a pair of glasses sitting nicely on the bridge of her nose.
 The woman sat reading a book silently and ate her meal.
 Despite the packed staffroom, full of chattering teachers, she sat alone.
 Nobody made any moves to talk to her.

 The blonde lady glanced around the room, anxiously gliding her eyes to everyone in the room before landing on Charlotte, who gently smiled at her.
 The woman, gratefully, returned the grin.
 But before Charlotte could ask her to accompany her and her work friends, their lunch break had been over.
-Though, she made a mental note to remember to approach the young woman the next time she spotted her.

 Charlotte recalled meeting her in passing at the very first staff meeting, where the principal introduced her.
 If she remembered correctly, her name was Sophia Green and was in the math department like herself.